Yorkshire Wolds Cycle Challenge 2020 Saturday 4th & Sunday 5th July 2020 JOIN US TO CELEBRATE OUR SPECIAL 10TH ANNIVERSARY EVENT!

 Developed by the charity Sustrans in 2011, the Yorkshire Wolds Cycle Route is a well-signed ride on quiet country lanes, passing quaint villages, striking coastline and historic towns along the way.

-Starting and finishing at Norton College, near Malton, the route is signed and can be ridden either clockwise or anticlockwise, and we alternate each year.
-In 2017 we will run in an anti-clockwise direction.
+Starting and finishing at Norton College, near Malton, the route is fully signed and can be ridden either clockwise or anticlockwise, and we alternate each year.
+In 2020 we will run in a clockwise direction.

 The Yorkshire Wolds

 The Wolds are one of Yorkshire’s best-kept secrets, often overlooked by tourists in favour of the Dales or North York Moors.